Steps For Raising Financially Literate Children

 3) Help Children See How to Make Money

 It’s never too early to teach your children how to make money.
 If they’re old enough to spend money, they can most certainly learn how to earn it.

-This could be small tasks around your home, or mowing their grandparent’s yard, having a lemonade stand or collecting pop cans.
+This could be small tasks around your home or mowing their grandparent’s yard, having a lemonade stand, or collecting pop cans.

 Summer break is the best time to make this happen.
-Not only are you teaching them how to make money, but at the same time, showing them what good work ethic looks like.
+Not only are you teaching them how to make money, but at the same time, showing them what a good work ethic looks like.

 4) Allow Mistakes To Be A Teaching Moment

 Give them the freedom to make mistakes with their money.
 While there should be spending limits that you regulate, allow them to make small mistakes so that you can use it as a teaching moment with them.

 They might have had enough money for that candy bar, but now they don’t have enough money to buy something else that they wanted.

 It’s also important to show your child the importance of saving money at a young age.
 Saving up money will allow them to make bigger purchases down the road, instead of squandering their money as soon as they get it.